TrellixVulnTeam/swahilipython_SCMU/Doc/library/bisect.rst

    `SortedCollection recipe
    <https://code.activestate.com/recipes/577197-sortedcollection/>`_ that uses
-   bisect to build a full-featured collection class with straight-forward search methods and support for a key-function.
+   bisect to build a full-featured collection kundi with straight-forward search methods and support for a key-function.
 The keys are precomputed to save unnecessary calls to the key function during searches.